jimsynz/hamlbars/README.md

 # Asset pipeline

 Hamlbars is specifically designed for use with Rails 3.1's asset pipeline.
-Simply create templates ending in `.js.hamlbars` (or `.js.hbs`) and Sprockets will know what to do.
+Simply create templates ending in `.js.hamlbars` and Sprockets will know what to do.

 # Rails helpers